not-first/pyhton/README.md

 Currently supported:
 - Function definitions with parameters and return statements
-- Variable assignments (numers, strings and booleans) and arithmetic expressions
+- Variable assignments (numbers, strings and booleans) and arithmetic expressions
 - Print statements for output
 - Conditional statements with logical and comparison operators
+- Loop constructs (for and while loops)
 - Comments (lines starting with `#`)

 Supported keywords (must be typo'd):